 Your mind hates not knowing.
 Your mind fears the unknown and loves the familiar.
-It loves knowing exactly what will happen, when, and will self-sabotage in ORDER to get what has happened before so it that much more familiar and re-inforce what it knows.
+It loves knowing exactly what will happen, when, and will engage in self-sabotaging behaviors in ORDER to get what has happened before so it that much more familiar and re-inforce what it knows.
 It will make you assume what happened before in a similar situation will happen again, like not getting the job interview or being rejected by a person you would like to go talk to.

 The mind can be an amazing wonder of nature but a terrible burden as well.